Saturday, October 31, 2020

 The exterior and lobby of North Hollywood's El Portal Theatre, 5269 Lankershim Blvd., make an appearance in the Paul Thomas Anderson's feature that was going by the title "Soggy Bottom" during production.
 They redecorated the Skouras-style boxoffice in 70s fashion but then hid it from prying eyes before the shoot.
 Photo: Bill Counter - October 31, 2020

-A September 10, 2021 article on the site The Film Stage revealed that the chosen title is "Licorice Pizza."
+A September 10, 2021 article on the site The Film Stage revealed that the chosen title was to be "Licorice Pizza."
 Thanks to Jonathan Raines for spotting the story.
-MGM is planning a few engagements over Thanksgiving with a wider realease at Christmas.
+MGM did a few engagements over Thanksgiving with a wider release at Christmas.

 Prep for the scene at the El Portal started the last week of October, 2020.
 The shoot was November 2.
 The production also used Reseda High School for some auditorium shots.
 The film stars Alana Haim, Cooper Hoffman, Bradley Cooper, Benny Safdie, Joseph Cross and Fatimah Hassan.
 It's a 70s San Fernando Valley tale of a high school student who is also working as an actor.